Roasted Acorn Squash and Sweet Potato Soup

 Garam masala, a fairly well known North Indian spice mix, is typically made black and white peppercorns, cloves, cinnamon, cumin seeds, and cardamom pods.
 In other words, it includes some of the best autumnal warming spices ever.

-- 2 -3 lb acorn squash, sliced lengthwise in half and seeds removed
+- 2 -3 lb acorn squash sliced lengthwise in half and seeds discarded

 - 1 teaspoon garam masala